← Math & statistics

 Factor tree

 For education only.
-The tool writes n as a product of primes and uses the exponents to compute τ(n) (number of divisors), σ(n) (sum of divisors), φ(n) (totient), and—when m is given—gcd and lcm via min/max exponents.
-Trial division up to 6k ± 1 remains fast for classroom-sized integers (≈10¹³).
+The tool factors n into primes, then uses exponents to compute τ(n), σ(n), and φ(n).
+If m is given, it also computes gcd and lcm from min/max exponents.
+Trial division up to 6k ± 1 is practical for classroom-sized integers (≈10¹³).

 FAQ